elmbridge/curriculum/Emojification.md

 This error might seem like gibberish at first, but stay strong — Elm error messages are very good at telling you exactly what you need to know.
 In this case, it seems that, instead of passing `Html.text` a string to render, we are passing it a function that takes a string and returns a string.
 In Elm-land, that often means that you passed too few arguments into a function — if a function takes two arguments, and you only provided it one, it will return a **partially-applied function** that still needs one more argument!

-As you may have guessed, it seems like we've gotten the signature for `EmojiConverter.textToEmoji` wrong.
-Let's take a look at its definition in `EmojiConverter.elm`:
+As you may have guessed, it seems like we're using `EmojiConverter.textToEmoji` incorrectly.
+Let's take a look at its definition in `EmojiConverter.elm` to figure out how to use it:

 ```elm
 type alias Key =